 Face-to-face assessments, if necessary (but likely to be rare), will take place within five working days of this decision.
 Fit for Work will pay reasonable travel costs for the employee to attend face-to-face assessments (which should be within 90 minutes travelling time by public transport of the employees home).

-The Occupational Health professional assessing the employee’s health will become their Case Manager and will take a holistic approach to look at all the health, work and personal / social issues that may affect the employees ability to return to work.
+The Occupational Health professional assessing the employee’s health will become their Case Manager and will take a holistic approach to look at all the health, work and personal/social issues that may affect the employees ability to return to work.

 The assessment is intended to:

-It is not yet known how thorough the assessments by Fit for Work professionals will be, especially as they will initially be done over the telephone, and the service will no doubt have limited numbers of Occupational Health professionals.
+It’s not yet known how thorough the assessments by Fit for Work professionals will be, especially as they will initially be done over the telephone, and the service will no doubt have limited numbers of Occupational Health professionals.

-The Government advise that employers sickness and absence policies should be updated to make employees aware of the Service (with relevant telephone and website addresses); to make it clear that Fit for Work plans can be accepted instead of Fit Notes; to make it clear if / when employees will be referred by an employer to Fit for Work; and how Fit for Work Return to Work Plans may be supported.
+The government advise that employers sickness and absence policies should be updated to make employees aware of the Service (with relevant telephone and website addresses); to make it clear that Fit for Work plans can be accepted instead of Fit Notes; to make it clear if / when employees will be referred by an employer to Fit for Work; and how Fit for Work Return to Work Plans may be supported.

-The Government has published Guidance for Employers, Employees and GP’s which can be found here.
+The government has published Guidance for Employers, Employees and GP’s which can be found here.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.